Trillium-Solutions/transit-custom-posts/gtfs-update.md

 If you would like to automatically generate timetable posts but you are not able to export `timetables.txt` with your feed or you would like to use HTML timetables generated with [GTFS-to-HTML](https://github.com/BlinkTagInc/gtfs-to-html), you can use the following process:

-1. Run GTFS Update with regular instructions and your GTFS Feed Url.
-This will update routes and upload the GTFS feed to the plugin directory.
-2. Create timetables.txt and use FTP or SFTP to upload it to `wp-content/plugins/transit-custom-posts/transit-data/`
+1. Create `timetables.txt` and add it to your feed.
+Use a zip utility to compress the feed with timetables.txt included.
 3. (Optional) Use GTFS-to-HTML to generate timetable HTML (using the same `timetables.txt`).
-Upload timetable HTML files to `wp-content/plugins/transit-custom-posts/transit-data/timetables`.
-You will most likely need to create the timetables directory.
-4. Run GTFS Update a second time, this time check the box for `Use manually uploaded feed`.
+4. Run GTFS Update, select the option to `Upload feed manually` and upload your timetables as well.